wlyra/pencil_tutorial/2-running-pencil.md

 	pc_setupsrc

 This will populate the `src/` directory with soft links.
+Before compiling, let's  add optimization so the code runs faster.
+Add these lines to the end of `$PENCIL_HOME/config/compilers/GNU-GCC.conf`

+	%section Makefile
+		FFLAGS=-O3
+	%endsection Makefile

 Now do

 	pc_build